adamteale/mono-repo-demo/README.md

     - These components are designed to be rendered correctly on both native (via React Native) and web (via React Native Web).
     - When designing components intended for web output with semantic meaning, the `role` prop should be utilized within this library (e.g., an `AtSection` component might render a `<View role="section">`).
     - Requires careful attention to the `tailwind.config.js` to ensure theme consistency and accurate `content` paths.

+**Platform-Specific Implementations with `.native.tsx` and `.web.tsx`:**

+To provide platform-specific implementations for components or modules, you can leverage the `.native.tsx` and `.web.tsx` file extensions.
+This allows you to write different code for native (iOS/Android) and web environments while maintaining the same module import path.

+- **`.native.tsx`:** Files with this extension will be used when the code is running in a React Native environment (e.g., within `app-expo`).
+This is useful for leveraging native APIs or components that are not available on the web.
+For example, you might use a `.native.tsx` file to access the device's camera or use a native UI component.

+- **`.web.tsx`:** Files with this extension will be used when the code is running in a web environment (e.g., within `app-next`).
+This is useful for leveraging web-specific APIs or components.
+For example, you might use a `.web.tsx` file to use a web-based mapping library.

+- **Platform Specificity Beyond Web/Native:** You can also create `.android.tsx` and `.ios.tsx` files for platform specific implementations within the native app.

+**Example:**

+Let's say you have a component called `MyComponent`.
+You can create the following files:

+- `MyComponent.tsx`: This file contains the common logic shared between platforms.
+It might import platform-specific implementations from `MyComponent.native.tsx` or `MyComponent.web.tsx`.
+If no platform-specific file exists, this file will be used as the default.

+- `MyComponent.native.tsx`: This file contains the React Native implementation of `MyComponent`.
+It will only be used when the code is running on iOS or Android.

+- `MyComponent.web.tsx`: This file contains the React Native Web implementation of `MyComponent`.
+It will only be used when the code is running on the web.

 **Key Technologies & Concepts:**